 The 18” Professional Microfiber Stick Mop comes with a variety of washable mop pads made of different piles of fiber.
 A dry dusting pad is also included, adding a level of versatility, and can be extremely helpful when cleaning up pet-related messes like pet hair and cat litter.
 The pads span a sizable length of 18”, which can help cut down on cleaning time.

 Low-profile and lightweight, the Professional Stick Mop is easy to operate and easy to store.
 The mop head can tuck into the lowest spaces and grab debris and dirt that often goes undetected.
 The handle is also light and moves fluidly during the mopping process.

-There isn’t a tank for the cleaner on this slim stick mop, so users will need to have cleaner handy to spray ahead of the mop pad’s path.
+There is no tank for the cleaner on this slim stick mop, so users will need to have a cleaner handy to spray ahead of the mop pad’s path.
 If the cleaning solution isn’t necessary, the mop pad can be rinsed under warm water and then wrung out prior to being attached to the mop.
 This process can be repeated over the course of the cleaning session